fernandoescolar/RoutingRecords/README.md

 Isn't it cool?

-## Why records?
+## Why record?

 The `record` keyword is a new language feature in C# 9.
-It declares an awesome object because:
+It declares an impressive object because:

-- It is inmutable by default.
+- It is immutable by default.
-- You can declare it in a sigle line.
+- You can declare it on a single line.
-- You can inject external dependencies in the constructor.
+- You can inject external dependencies into its constructor.
-- They are very readable.
+- It is very readable.

 ## Quick start